theoperatore/character/README.md

 Tools
 -----

-The latest compiled version of the app can be found [here](http://ci.cmonocle.link/).
-It gets updated upon each commit
+The latest compiled version of the app can be found [here](http://character.alorg.net).

 License
 --------